-Use Cat Litter to Get Rid of Musty Odors
+Get Rid of Musty Odors with Cat Litter

 - Get rid of musty odors in drawers, closets or rooms by placing a small container of scented cat litter in the affected area.
 Replace the litter every few days until the odor is gone.

 - Relatively small items with musty odors should be placed in plastic bags with cat litter.
 Seal the bags tightly and with tape or clothespins and let them sit for a few days.
 Then dump out the litter and repeat if necessary.

 - To get rid of an musty odor in upholstered furniture, spray a deodorant or sprinkle cat litter over the piece.
 Let it sit for a while, then vacuum.
 Repeat if necessary.